After Filtering 50+ Gallons, Our Tests Show Faucet Water Filters Don’t Have To Be Expensive

 What to Consider When Choosing a Faucet Water Filter

 Before deciding on a filter, consider some important factors that can help you make the best decision, including the type of filter, material, flow rate, and installation requirements.
-By understanding these features, it’s easier to decide which option would be the best faucet water filter for your home.
+If there are signs you need to start filtering your home’s water, understanding these features makes it easier to decide which option would be best.

 Water Contaminants

-There is a wide range of contaminants that can be present in tap water, including pesticides, microorganisms, organic compounds, chemicals, pharmaceuticals, and harmful heavy metals such as lead, mercury, and arsenic.
-Water contaminants vary by community, and knowledge is power.
-Start by researching what’s affecting your own water supply through the National Drinking Water Database created by the Environmental Working Group.
+Tap water can contain a wide range of contaminants, including pesticides, microorganisms, organic compounds, chemicals, pharmaceuticals, and harmful heavy metals such as lead, mercury, and arsenic.
+Water contaminants vary by community, so it’s essential to use a water test kit or research what’s affecting your water supply through the National Drinking Water Database created by the Environmental Working Group.

 • Fluoride is another chemical that some municipalities choose to add to the drinking water because fluoride, in small amounts, may be good for dental health.
 However, if the level of fluoride increases, it can actually cause pitting and staining of tooth enamel or even bone issues in adults who have experienced long-term exposure.
 Naturally occurring fluoride can also sometimes be found in groundwater sources in the western United States and around the Great Lakes regions.